skpthedev/bw_takehome/README.md

 While developing this ETL service, several tradeoffs were made to balance functionality, time constraints, and simplicity:

-1. **SQLite Database**: We used SQLite for simplicity, but for a production environment, a more robust database system like PostgreSQL would be more appropriate.
+1. **SQLite Database**: I used SQLite for simplicity, but for a production environment, a more robust database system like PostgreSQL would be more appropriate.

 2. **Error Handling**: The current implementation has basic error handling.
 In a production system, more comprehensive error handling and logging would be crucial.

-3. **Data Validation**: We implemented basic data cleaning and validation.
+3. **Data Validation**: I implemented basic data cleaning and validation, like deduplication and standardizing formats of phone numbers and addresses.
 More rigorous validation checks could be added to ensure data integrity.

+4. **Data Quality**: I perform basic data quality checks, but in the future I would have added in QA using Great Expectations to verify things like columns that are expected to be null, columns that are expected to be unique, verifying that certain columns values fall within an expected range, etc.

-4. **Geocoding**: The current geocoding implementation is basic and may not handle all address formats.
-A more sophisticated geocoding service could improve accuracy.
+6. **Geocoding**: The current geocoding implementation is basic and may not handle all address formats.
+I use an external API that is free (TomTom Geocoding API) but the free level does have limits.
+A more sophisticated geocoding service could improve accuracyand not incur additional cost. *IMPORTANT NOTE*: I include the API key in this repository's .env file, to avoid the user having to go make an API account for testing this repo.
+THIS IS BAD PRACTICE, and should never be done.
+I created the key with a dummy email address and no identifying information.
+The key will be automatically destroyed 1 week from it's creation date.

-5. **Performance**: For large datasets, the current row-by-row processing might be slow.
+7. **Performance**: For large datasets, the current row-by-row processing might be slow.
 Batch processing or using more efficient data processing libraries like pandas could improve performance.

-6. **Testing**: The current version lacks unit tests.
+8. **Testing**: The current version lacks unit tests.
 Implementing a comprehensive test suite would be a priority for a production-ready system.

 Given additional time, these areas would be prime candidates for improvement.

 ## Long-term ETL Strategies

-For a more scalable and robust ETL process in the long term, consider the following strategies:
+For a more scalable and robust ETL process in the long term, I would consider the following strategies:

 1. **Schema Flexibility**: Implement a schema-on-read approach to handle varying file formats and changing schemas.